 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Tehran air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Tehran is currently 7 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Tuesday, Aug 16|

 |Thursday, Aug 18|

 Moderate 98 US AQI